-VCS - VERRA: The Verified Carbon Standard (VCS) Program is the most widely used greenhouse gas (GHG) credit program in the world.
+• VCS - VERRA: The Verified Carbon Standard (VCS) Program is the most widely used greenhouse gas (GHG) credit program in the world.
 It directs funding towards activities that reduce and remove emissions, improve livelihoods and protect nature.
 VCS projects have reduced or removed nearly a billion tons of carbon and other GHG emissions from the atmosphere.
 The VCS Program is a critical and evolving component in the ongoing effort to protect our shared environment.

 CCB - VERRA: The Climate, Community and Biodiversity Standards (CCB Standards) assess land management projects from the early stages of development through implementation.
-The CCB Standards were developed by the CCBA ar managed by Verra since November 2014.
-The CCB Standards promote the integration of best practices and multi-benefit approaches into project design and implementation.
+The CCB Standards were developed by the CCBA and have been managed Verra by since 2014.
+November The CCB Standards promote the integration of best practices and multi-benefit approaches into project design and implementation.